Best Kofax Alternatives for Invoice Processing (2026)

 The top Kofax alternatives for invoice processing in 2026 share a common thread: cloud-native AI that eliminates template configuration, pay-as-you-go pricing that replaces six-figure enterprise licensing, and deployment timelines measured in minutes rather than months.
 Since Kofax rebranded to Tungsten Automation in April 2024, a growing number of organizations have used the transition as a natural inflection point to re-evaluate their entire document processing stack, particularly AP invoice workflows that were originally built on ReadSoft.

-If you're searching for Kofax alternatives, the challenge is that "Kofax" was never a single product.
+The hard part of replacing Kofax is that "Kofax" was never a single product.
 Depending on when your organization adopted the platform and which workflow you're replacing, you could be migrating away from one of three distinct product lines:

 • Kofax TotalAgility (KTA) — the flagship intelligent automation platform used for complex, multi-step document workflows with heavy customization.